GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Ynthviur.md

 **Psychic Scream**: As an action or reaction you loose a powerful wave of psychic energy which bleeds into the mind as a shrill scream.
 You may expend 3 psyche points to force every creature within a number of feet equal to your [Will] score + your level which is not mindless, or is mindless but connected to the psychic plane, to be subject to a pschic attack.
 Other ynthviur gain a +4 to their defense against this scream.

 **Psychogrip**: As an action or reaction when grappling a foe, you may inflict a melee psychic attack against that creature by expending at least 3 psyche points.
 If you do, you may treat its critical hit effect as being that of a toxic attack.
-Every additional psyche poin spent beyond the 3 grant a +1 for the purposes of determining if it is a critical hit.
+Every additional psyche point spent beyond the 3 grant a +1 for the purposes of determining if it is a critical hit.

 **Vision**: You may expend 2 psyche points to grant yourself a sort of vision.
 You cannot distinguish between colors or lighting this way (treat everything as dim light) and this vision extends out as a sphere from your body rather than a directed gaze.
 This lasts for up to an hour.